 Introduce a datatype and corresponding attribute on the coordinationCCL to represent the the full set of goal-targets and their priorities for a given scope from which individual CCLs may be assigned their goal targets.
 This set may be called networkScopeObjectives and are used by the coordinationCCL to identify instances in which 2 CCLs have goals or goal targets that are conflicting.

+Introduce a dataType and corrsponding attribute on the CCL representing the hierarchy information of the CL.
+For each CCL, the hierarchy includes information on the CCLs in the lower or higher levels of hierarchy..

 It can also be used to decide how to reallocate the goal targets in away that avoids or minimizes conflicts.

 Extend the assuranceGoal dataType with information to support goal coordination: